- Identify the key criteria that your asset needs to meet.

-- Whether or not the current owner is likely to give you the tenure you want over the site, and
+- Whether or not the current owner is likely to give you the tenure you want over the site.

-- Any burdens/title conditions within the title or lease, more information on leases is available in The Law section or click on the RICS link below.
+- If any burdens/title conditions exist within the title or lease.
+More information on leases is available in the Legal section or click on the RICS link below.
 A guide to what to consider when checking a property title can be downloaded below.

 - Whether there is potential to share the site with other organisations to mutual benefit.